-Prerequisites: Major or minor in the Department of English and Journalism; completion of 10 credit hours in English and Journalism.
+Prerequisites: Major or minor in English and Journalism department; completion of 10 credit hours in English and Journalism.
 Offered: Offered by arrangement.

-ENW 499 · Senior Seminar in Journalism.
-3 Credits.
+ENW 499 · Senior Seminar in Journalism 3 Credits.

 Analysis of a variety of topics relevant to the practice of journalism with special consideration given to the role of the Christian journalist.
 Culminates in the completion of a major research project.
-Prerequisites: Senior standing; major or minor in journalism; ENL 498.
-Offered: Spring
+Prerequisites: Senior standing; Major or minor in journalism; ENL 498.
+Offered: Spring.